-Bobbie Bryan Returns to North Fulton Regional Hospital as Volunteer and Shares Her Success Story With Other Patients
+Bobbie Bryan Returns to North Fulton Hospital as Volunteer and Shares Her Success Story With Other Patients

-After years of chronic pain that severely limited her activities, Bobbie Bryan is pain free and back at her desk as a volunteer at North Fulton Regional Hospital following hip replacement surgery at Resurgens Orthopaedics.
+After years of chronic pain that severely limited her activities, Bobbie Bryan is pain free and back at her desk as a volunteer at North Fulton Hospital following hip replacement surgery at Resurgens Orthopaedics.

 Enthusiastically greeting new patients at the hospital, Mrs. Bryan, 68, is quick to credit her surgeon, Dr. G. Dale Lane of the Resurgens Roswell office, with her recovery.
 “He totally fixed me.
 I’m perfect,” she says with a chuckle.
 “I can dance, which is something I thought I would never do again.
 I can go on trips, and I can volunteer at the hospital.”

 Mrs. Bryan, who lives in Marietta, works two days a week at the reception desk at the hospital.
 And while she never asks patients about their conditions, if they mention joint replacement surgery, she immediately shares her story about how well her surgery went.

 “Except for the incision, I was pain free from the minute I sat up after surgery.
 I never had pain in that joint again.
 I couldn’t have picked a better doctor or a better person.
 I want to hug him every time I see him,” she says of Dr. Lane.

 Before her surgery, she could no longer volunteer at the hospital, couldn’t work in her garden, and had stopped going to the grocery store because of her pain and limited mobility.
 Dancing – one of her favorite activities – was out of the question.